victor-nuzhniy/checkers/README.md

     Add ssl django settings in deploy_config.settings module, leave config.settings for local running with python manage.py runserver

+### Deployment

+    You should change directives in docker-compose postgres and redis services ports to expose or restrict access to pointed ports with third party libraries, for example, ufw-docker.

 ### Admin site

     After project starting with docker-compose an admin user will automatically be created